liftconfig/liftconfig.github.io/docs/about/office-setup.md

 4. Integrated speakers, webcam, and 4 port dock.
 The speakers are great considering they are built into the monitor.
 The webcam not so much, but still fine for online meetings.
 5. Apple support is second to none.
 I've heard nightmare stories about trying to get support for faulty monitors from Samsung, LG etc.

 Before the ASD my monitor setup consisted of 2x 4K 28" Samsung monitors + MBP display.
 The reduction in screen real estate is a downside but I have found less neck strain without the 28" side monitor and the ASD display quality is far superior.
 I have been using an iPad with sidecar for some additional screen real estate.
+I would consider upgrading to a 32" 6K display if a reasonable priced option becomes available.

-I've also stuck a [LED light strip](https://www.amazon.com.au/PAUTIX-Dimmable-Backlight-Flexible-Lighting/dp/B0B1J57XS9?th=1) to the back of the ASD to provide back lighting.
+I've stuck a [LED light strip](https://www.amazon.com.au/PAUTIX-Dimmable-Backlight-Flexible-Lighting/dp/B0B1J57XS9?th=1) to the back of the ASD to provide back lighting.
 This provides excellent relief from eye strain during long sessions.
-I would recommend an adjustable LED strip so that you can dim the back lights while using at night.
+I would recommend an adjustable LED strip as it allows you to dim the lights while working into the later hours.

 ### Tablet: iPad 10.9"

 As mentioned above, this is used with sidecar for extra screen real estate.
 Usually I'll just keep Teams or Outlook open on the iPad.
-Being able to disconnect it at the end of the day and use it as a regular tablet is a big benefit.
+Being able to disconnect it at the end of the day and use it as a regular tablet is also a big benefit.
 I've found it's an invaluable tool for studying on the go (PDFs, Notion, Udemy etc).
-Also, although I'm not a huge fan of Safari I've found the synced tab groups to be one of it's strongest features allowing me to have the same set of tabs open and synced across the laptop, tablet, and phone.
-I'll be looking to upgrade to a 12.9" when the 2024 models are available.
+Also worth noting is that although I'm not a huge fan of Safari I've found the synced tab groups to be one of it's strongest features allowing me to have the same set of tabs open and synced across the laptop, tablet, and phone.
+I'll likely be looking to upgrade to a 12.9" when the 2024 models are available.

 ### Headphones: Airpod Pros